toeggel/ReadTheDocs/docs/misc/beautiful-code.md

 ## Cohesion

-> Stuff that changes together should live together (e.g.: achieved with layering)
+> Stuff that changes together should live together (e.g.: achieved with vertical slicing)

+## Modularity

+Enforce modularity where possible (don't leave it to the discipline of the devs).

 ## Release Early, Release Often and You'll Start to Write Better Code